Continuous glucose monitoring fact sheet

 Accessing fully subsidised CGM products

 To access fully subsidised CGM products through the NDSS you will need to be registered with the NDSS and meet CGM eligibility criteria.
-If eligible, your authorising health professional will need to fill out and sign the CGM Eligibility Assessment Form appropriate to your eligibility group.
-These forms are available on the NDSS website at ndss.com.au/manage-your-registration and include a list of the health professionals who are authorised to certify eligibility in each group.
+If eligible, your authorising health professional will need to fill out and sign the Continuous and Flash Glucose Monitoring Access Form appropriate to your eligibility group.
+These forms are available on the NDSS website at ndss.com.au/forms#cgm and include a list of the health professionals who are authorised to certify eligibility in each group.
 When the form has been submitted and processed, the NDSS will contact you to confirm your eligibility.

-If you are new to CGM, a Starter Kit will be sent to the health professional nominated on your CGM Eligibility Assessment form.
+If you are new to CGM, a Starter Kit will be sent to the health professional nominated on your Continuous and Flash Glucose Monitoring Access Form.
 They will then show you how to set up and use your CGM device.

 After this, you can start to order CGM products through your community pharmacy (also known as an NDSS Access Point), just like you can order blood glucose monitoring strips, insulin pen needles and/or insulin pump consumables.